Bernard Spilsbury: Personal life

 Spilsbury was born on 16 May 1877 at 35 Bath Street, Leamington Spa, Warwickshire.
 He was the eldest of the four children of James Spilsbury, a manufacturing chemist, and his wife, Marion Elizabeth Joy.

 On 3 September 1908, Spilsbury married Edith Caroline Horton.
 They had four children together: one daughter, Evelyn and three sons, Alan, Peter and Richard.
 Peter, a junior doctor at St Thomas's Hospital in Lambeth, was killed in the Blitz in 1940, while Alan died of tuberculosis in 1945, shortly after the Second World War.

 The deaths (of Peter, in particular) were a blow from which Spilsbury never truly recovered.
-Depression over his finances and his declining health are believed to have been a key factor in his decision to commit suicide by gas in his laboratory at University College, London, in 1947.
+Depression over his finances and his declining health are believed to have been a key factor in his decision to take his own life by gas in his laboratory at University College, London, in 1947.

 Career

 Educated at Magdalen College, Oxford, he took a Bachelor of Arts degree in natural science in 1899, an MB BCh in 1905 and a Master of Arts in 1908.
-He also studied at St Mary's Hospital in Paddington, London, from 1899.
+He also studied at St Mary's Hospital in Paddington, London, partly under William Willcox, from 1899.
 He specialised in the then-new science of forensic pathology.

 In October 1905, he was appointed resident assistant pathologist at St Mary's Hospital when the London County Council requested all general hospitals in its area appoint two qualified pathologists to perform autopsies following sudden deaths.
 In this capacity, he worked closely with coroners such as Bentley Purchase.